timothyhahn/jeeveshikedthepct/src/routes/chapters/13-chapter-11.md

 The trail continued to physically crumble underneath me and lead through mazes of downed trees.
-I normally targeted about 20 miles by early afternoon to make 30 miles for the day, but without food, I found myself at around mile 17 by the time the sun was starting to set.
-I attempted to push on, but multiple days with little sleep left me exhausted and a few more miles in I surrendered to my fatigue.
+I normally targeted about 20 miles by early afternoon to make 30 miles for the day, but without food, I found myself at around mile 17 by the time the sun was setting.
+I attempted to push on, but multiple days with little sleep left me exhausted and a few more miles in, I surrendered to my fatigue.

 After a few more deadfall puzzles, I made it to the junction between the modern PCT route and the old route.
 While the old route used to be a fun diversion, the fact that the PCT I had already walked on was so under maintained left me completely uninterested in another side trip.

-Crossing the Suiattle River, the trail became much smoother, and even with 4,000 feet of elevation gain that morning the day felt much easier.
+Crossing the Suiattle River, the trail became much smoother, and even with 4,000 feet of elevation gain that morning, the day felt much easier.
 I ran into weekend hikers coming south, who were navigating some rather mild blowdowns ahead of me.
 The lead of their hike assured them that this was the worst of the blowdowns and when I was about to correct him, he shot me a dirty look.

-The remainder of the day was a gentle descent, as fighter jets practiced overhead.
+The rest of the day was a gentle descent as fighter jets practiced overhead.
 I ran into Misplaced and White Stripe, neither of whom I'd seen in months, who introduced me to Stellar Jay, and we made it just shy of the cutoff to Stehekin.

 ![](https://cdn.jeeveshikedthepct.com/images/014d04e8-f681-4642-a5b6-2b8e78d64400.jpeg)